MartySkinner/Indigo-apcupsd/README.md

 * Click the __Use event server for external event notifications__ checkbox.
 * Enter the local TCP port to listen on.
 This must be an unused port on the Indigo Server—15006 is used as an example.
 * Enter a comma separated list of IP addresses from which incoming event connections can be accepted.
-If you are running apcupsd on the local host, be sure to include 127.0.0.1.
+If you are running the external apcupsd package on the Indigo server, be sure to include 127.0.0.1.

 The screenshot in the [Plugin Configuration](#plugin-configuration) section shows this feature enabled.